ARMmbed/mbed-os-5-docs/docs/api/platform/flow_control.md

 ### Thread

 If your application is running in RTOS mode then [Threads](../apis/thread.html) are another efficient way to blink an LED.
-During the waiting period, it is possible to take advantage of Mbed OS optimizations to automatically conserve power and deal with other tasks.
+During the waiting period, Mbed OS automatically conserves power and deals with other tasks.
 This makes Threads the most efficient way to run tasks in Mbed OS.

 [![View code](https://www.mbed.com/embed/?url=https://github.com/ARMmbed/mbed-os-snippet-Flow-Control-Thread)](https://github.com/ARMmbed/mbed-os-snippet-Flow-Control-Thread/blob/v6.0/main.cpp)